hans-mayer/blog/_posts/2025-12-20-GPSD-NTP-on-Raspberry-PI5-with-Trixie.markdown

 As you can see the vendor is M0UPU.
 I bought this GPS modules at uputronics.com <br> This is not available anymore.
 At that time an ublox MAX-M8Q was used as chip on the gps HAT.

-I decided to compile GPSD and NTPD by myself and not to use a possible available package.
+I decided to compile GPSD and NTPD by myself and not to use an available package.
 As it was a brand new installation a lot of packages are needed:

 # NTPD

 For NTP I took NTPsec from https://gitlab.com/NTPsec/ntpsec <br>
-As first step I installed the official package from OS with `apt-get install ntpsec ntpsec-doc ntpsec-ntpdate` <br>
+As first step I installed the official package from OS with <br>`apt-get install ntpsec ntpsec-doc ntpsec-ntpdate` <br>
 With this I got the necessary scripts to start which I had to change only slightly for the self compiled version. <br> Additional the following packages were needed: git, m4, m4-doc, bison, bison-doc